wp-plugins/media-file-renamer/readme.txt

 1. Upload `media-file-renamer.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Try it with one file first! :)

 == Upgrade Notice ==